-MacGregor’s occupation of Amelia Island did not last long (he reportedly had money troubles, lacking funding for his men and munitions).
+MacGregor’s occupation of Amelia Island did not last long.
+He reportedly had money troubles, lacking funding for his men and munitions.
 Like the ending of a summer romance, MacGregor bid farewell to Amelia Island in the fall of 1817, with another suitor on hand, a French corsaire (i.e. pirate).
-Luis Aury, who had accepted a commission from the Republic of Mexico, took control of this lovely sea island.
+Luis Aury, who had accepted a commission from the Republic of Mexico, next took control of this barrier island.
 By October 1817, Amelia Island was “annexed” to the Mexican Republic.
 Yet another of the island’s historic 8 flags was raised.

 Aury’s occupation of Amelia Island was short-lived, too.
 “A band of South American adventurers occupied Spanish-owned Amelia Island, and had been using this base as a smuggler’s gateway into Georgia and the southern states.
 In December 1817 the United States Navy purged the island, apparently trying to get rid of this group of troublesome ruffians and smugglers,” is the account of the period, according to The Florida Historical Quarterly, “American Seizure of Amelia Island,” July 1966,Vol. 45, No. 1.

 Below is an original 1817 news report following Gregor MacGregor’s capture of Amelia Island, Florida.
 The account was reported in the August 9, 1817 Baltimore newspaper, “Niles’ Weekly Register.”
 (This publication reportedly was a prime source for American national political news during the early 19th century. )